-A meeting of the Children and Young People's Social Care and Services Scrutiny Panel was held on Tuesday 26 July 2022.
+A meeting of the Children and Young People's Social Care and Services Scrutiny Panel was held on 26 July 2022.

-- PRESENT: Councillors D Davison (Chair), T Higgins, M Nugent and G Wilson - OFFICERS: R Brown, E Cowley, J Dixon, G Earl and P Jemson
+PRESENT: Councillor Davison (Chair); Councillors: Higgins, Nugent and Wilson.

+OFFICERS: R Brown, E Cowley, J Dixon, G Earl and P Jemson.

-APOLOGIES FOR Councillors T Mawston, R Sands, Z Uddin and J Walker ABSENCE:
+APOLOGIES FOR ABSENCE were submitted on behalf of Councillors Mawston, Uddin and J Walker.